 Hull is located in the East Riding of Yorkshire, England.
 The formal name of the city is Kingston upon Hull.
+The exact year the town was founded is not known, but it was first mentioned in 1193.
 Hull obtained city status in 1897.
 The population of the city was estimated to be 260,200 in 2016.
 The urban population of Hull is 573,300.
 The last formal census was taken in 2011, and the population at that time was recorded as 256,406.

 As of the 2011 Census, the population of Hull was mostly White British, comprising 89.7% of the population.
 4.1% of the population identified as Other White, followed by 2.3% Chinese and Other Races, 1.3% Mixed Race, 1.2% Black, and 1.1% South Asian, and 0.3% White Irish.
 The census also found that just 3% of the residents in Hull were born outside of the United Kingdom.

 The majority of the resident of Hull identify as Christian, with 71.7% identifying as such at the time of the last census.
 18% of residents do not affiliate with any religion.
 During the time of the poll, church attendance in the city was the lowest in all of the United Kingdom.